Sharll-large/FMCL/README.md

 1. Install Python 3.6 or above on [https://www.python.org/](https://www.python.org/). **Please notice that you need to ADD PYTHON TO PATH**
 2. Remember that if you continue, that means that some packages will be installed on your computer.
 3. Make sure that all the packages are installed, then run **build.bat**.
-4. Find main.exe, it is FMCL launcher executeable file.
+4. Find main.exe, it is SSCL launcher.

 #### Coding targets